|

 While it’s not necessary to cover your head, please be respectful and wear loose-appropriate clothing.
 Short shorts, skimpy tops, and anything too revealing should be avoided.

-Frequently Asked Questions About the best churches in Istanbul
+Frequently Asked Questions About churches & Mosques in Istanbul

 Can non-Muslims visit the mosques of Istanbul?